Zhuo-Chen-byte/Firebase-HDFS-SQL/README.md

 2. Create your Firebase Realtime Database

-    And in *command_lines.py*, at line 6 change *base_url = 'https://dsci-551-group-project-default-rtdb.firebaseio.com'* to the link of your database
+    And in *command_lines.py*, at line 6 change *base_url = 'https://dsci-551-group-project-default-rtdb.firebaseio.com'* to the link of yours

 3. Generate a web
     You can start up the command lines, navigation, and search & analysis web by running